Byvire/ofk_art/README.md

 Here are some examples that give nice results.
 Feel free to muck with the settings or use a different photo.
 (There are three nice ones in `photos/`.)

-I admit the two scripts (CPU and GPU) have inconsistent flags, and that I'm aware and not fixing it.
-They're both fine.
+The scripts (CPU and GPU) have inconsistent flags, and I don't plan to fix it.
+They're good enough.

 ### CPU code